Chapter 3: Evolution of Tone Generator Systems and Approaches to Music Production - Yamaha USA

 VL1-m

-A range of parameters unique to the VL1 could be assigned to the instrument and modifier in order to modulate their behavior, but the real driver of this synth's realistic sound was the high degree of freedom with which it could be played.
+A range of parameters unique to the VL1 could be assigned to the instrument and modifier to modulate their behavior, but the real driver of this synth's authentic sound was the high degree of freedom with which it could be played.
 Unlike the synthesizers of the past, notes were not produced just by playing the keyboard: if modeling a wind instrument, for example, the VL1 could be set to produce sounds using its breath controller—a device that changes MIDI parameters based on how hard you blow onto it.
 With the VL1, the musician would blow onto the breath controller exactly as if he or she was blowing into the instrument being modeled, while at the same time pressing the keys on the keyboard.

 VL1, VP1

-In addition to the Self Oscillation type VA (S/VA) tone generator used in the VL1, Yamaha also developed a Free Oscillation type—the F/VA—and the VP1 virtual analog synthesizer released the following year was driven by this engine.
-The F/VA tone generator could model many different variations in the striking, plucking, and bowing of percussion and string instruments, but rather than being limited to simulating existing sounds, it could also model instruments that had never even been conceived of.
-Although the VL1 and the VP1 synthesizers were very technologically advanced and expressive, a number of different controllers, such as the breath controller, had to be played at the same time in order to perform on them, and this meant that their musicians needed to become highly skilled.
-For this reason, they did not become particularly popular with conventional keyboard players and remained a niche instrument.
+In addition to the Self Oscillation type VA (S/VA) tone generator used in the VL1, Yamaha also developed a Free Oscillation type—the F/VA.
+The VP1 virtual analog synthesizer, released the following year, was driven by this engine.
+The F/VA tone generator could model many different variations in the striking, plucking, and bowing of percussion and string instruments.
+However, rather than being limited to simulating existing sounds, it could also model instruments of the player’s own creation.

 At the Mercy of the Nineties' Economy